wradlib/wradlib/doc/source/gettingstarted.rst

 In order to run *wradlib*, you need to have a Python interpreter installed on your local computer, as well as a number of Python packages (`Dependencies`_).
 We strongly recommend to install Python(x,y).
 It installs Python, a number of required packages, and other useful tools (e.g. MinGW).

 Go to http://code.google.com/p/pythonxy/wiki/Downloads, and select one of the Mirrors.
 Download the latest distribution (currently **Python(x,y)-2.7.6.0.exe** and install it.
+We recommend to use the full installation mode, because this will install all packages.
+Otherwise you have to make sure that all prerequisites mentioned below will be installed, which may not be the case with a standard installation.
-We recommend to use the full installation mode.
-Make sure you choose "All Users" under the "Install for" menu component!
-Make sure you choose "All Users" under the "Install for" menu component (in case you have administrative privileges)!
+If you have administrative privileges, make sure you choose "All Users" under the "Install for" menu component.
+Installation for the current user only, may work, but may also produce all kinds of unexpected behavior.

-If you Python installation is working, the following command (in a DOS console) should work:
+If your Python installation is working, the following command (in a DOS console) should work:

 ``> python --version``